2017 Recompilation, formerly Rule 5.45

 PART 1: ACADEMIC LEADERSHIP

 The department head is expected to be the academic leader of the departmental faculty.
 The department head is responsible for ensuring that highly qualified faculty are employed.
-Also, the department head ensures that official transcripts, including highest degree earned are obtained for every new faculty member’s official personnel file (routed through the Office of the Executive Vice President and Provost).
+Also, the department head ensures that official transcripts, including highest degree earned are obtained for every new faculty member’s official personnel file (routed through the Office of the Provost and Senior Vice President for Academic Affairs).
 Insofar as possible, the kind of atmosphere in which the faculty can do their best work in teaching, research, and service should be maintained.

 PART 2: FACULTY DEVELOPMENT